-NOTE I: It is the option of the tournament director to either use or not use an official scorekeeper.
+NOTE !: It is the option of the tournament director to either use or not use an official scorekeeper.
 If an official scorekeeper is not used, the home team will be the official score and it is the obligation of the visiting team to verify the score at the end of each half inning.

-NOTE II: No alcoholic beverages will be allowed in the dugouts or on the field during any NSA Canada Sanctioned Event, and no youth player will be charged admission to any NSA Canada Youth Tournament, above and beyond the team entry fee.
+NOTE II: No alcoholic beverages will be allowed on the field during any NSA Canada Sanctioned Event, violation will result in an ejection from the game.
+No youth player will be charged admission to any NSA Canada Youth Tournament, above and beyond the team entry fee.